kayepar/indecision-app-v2/README.md

 ## Design Considerations

 While working on the app, I wanted to learn more about how rendering works and how to optimize the code in such a way that there were no needless re-rendering of components.
 I've read quite a few articles on best practices and utilities and one of the tricks that I've picked up was a tool called [WDYR](https://github.com/welldone-software/why-did-you-render) (Why did you render).
-WDYR notifies you why a component rendered therefore giving you a clue on how you could potentially avoid a re-render, if it's really unnecessary.
+WDYR notifies you why a component is rendered therefore giving you a clue on how you could potentially avoid a re-render if it is unnecessary.

 WDYR is active in development only and for it to work properly, I had to use [CRACO](https://github.com/gsoft-inc/craco) and modify some of Babel's config.
 So instead of seeing the usual `react-scripts start` in package.json, the app uses the script `craco start` instead.

-For the state management, I have tried making use of the `context API` but then later scraped the idea.
+For the state management, I have tried making use of the `context API` but then later scrapped the idea.
 I have learned that the best use case for the API is for states that do not change too often (i.e. theme, authentication) and I don't have those in the app.
-Also, I noticed that I keep on having re-renders because all the components under the context will re-render if one of the state values changed.
+Also, I noticed that I kept on having re-renders because that is just the way it is with contexts - all the components under the context will re-render if one of the state values changes.

-I then swtiched to `useState` and `useReducer`.
-I find the combination of these two hooks gets the job done because this is just a simple app to begin with.
+I then switched to `useState` and `useReducer`.
+I find the combination of these two hooks gets the job done because this is just a simple app, to begin with.
 The code for the context API is still there, though, mostly for my reference.

 ## Built With